nav-left cat-right

 7. Check out Thrift stores for clothing:

-I have found brand new items in local thrift store – with tags still on them and at a fraction of the department store price!
-There are real treasures to be found – it may take a little more time but trust me – it can work real well for your wallet!
+I have found brand new items in a local thrift store – with tags still on them and at a fraction of the department store price!
+There are real treasures to be found – it may take a little more time but trust me – it can work very well for your wallet!

 8. Shop ahead and shop smart: